Skip to content

 How it works:

-4. If any setting cannot be resolved, the tool/MCP config is skipped with a logged error
+4. If any setting cannot be resolved (returns empty or None), an UnresolvedPlaceholderError is raised and the tool/MCP config is skipped with a logged error.

 Setting up user settings:

-Users configure settings via the Settings page or the admin API:
+Users configure settings via the Settings tool or the admin API.
+For example, to set up an API key:

 Setting name: WEATHER_API_KEY